-Chaining API calls allows you to add multiple shortcodes onto the same page and gather the data from the first call and then pass this data onto a subsequent API call.
+Chaining API calls allows you to call an API and then pass some data from this first API call onto subsequent API calls.

-For example you could send a users email address to API call #1 and this would return the users ‘customer_id’.
-You could then use this customer_id within API call #2 to update the details of this customer, or to display the details of the customer.
+An example might be to send a users email address to API call #1 which then returns the ‘customer_id’ of that user.
+You could then send the customer_id to API call #2 to update the details of this customer, or to display the details of the customer.

 You can even chain API calls to different API’s.